Learn more about the LawPay difference.

-A merchant account is a business account established on a Visa/MasterCard/Discover processing network which gives your business the ability to accept credit or debit cards from clients.
+A merchant account is a business account established on a Visa/MasterCard/Discover processing network, which gives your business the ability to accept credit or debit cards from clients.

 From the date of a transaction, deposits generally take 24 – 48 hours to credit to your bank account.
 Weekends and banking holidays are not counted toward deposit time frames.

 A chargeback is the reversal of a sale or transaction.
-A chargeback is different than a return, and occurs when a transaction is disputed by a cardholder.
-Cardholders may dispute a transaction through their card-issuing bank if they believe the charge was charged in error, service was not received or the law firm did not have their authorization to charge the transaction.
+A chargeback is different than a return and occurs when a transaction is disputed by a cardholder.
+Cardholders may dispute a transaction through their card-issuing bank if they believe the charge was charged in error, service was not received, or the law firm did not have their authorization to charge the transaction.
 With proper procedures in place, chargebacks can be avoided in your firm.

 LawPay recommends adding authorization language to your client engagement letters and maintaining separate card authorizations on file.
 In the event of a chargeback, attorneys can generally have them reversed by showing this documentation, along with verification that the work was performed for the client.
 For more tips on preventing chargebacks, see our Chargeback Prevention Guide.